lehtisa/tuni_meep_doc/docs/source/symmetries_and_dimensions.rst

 Our light source will produce 500 nm light as a wavefront which spans the whole y-dircetion of the cell.
-We use Meeps ContinousSource for this and we set it just outside the left border PML.
+We use Meeps ``ContinousSource`` object for this and we set it just outside the left border PML.